albertoruiz/easyVision/projects/help/helponhelp.md

 name as the program executable and extension ".html".
 If this page does not exist, we try the window name, or finally a default "help.html".

-We can write the help files using markdown and scripts to allow LaTeX (Mathjax) and syntax highlighting (Highlightjs) of code samples.
+We can write the help files using markdown, LaTeX (Mathjax), and syntax highlighting of code samples (hscolour).

-INCLUDE(LINKS)
+!INCLUDE(LINKS)